pbeshai/rhombus/README.md

 3. Run ant in Clicker server and ID server to build them
 4. Run npm install on rhombus-grunt-socket-server
 5. Launch servers by running start_servers.sh
-6. Launch web app by typing grunt in the web app directory
+6. Launch web app by typing "grunt dev" in the web app directory